CrowdDotDev/crowd.dev/README.md

 There are many ways you can contribute to crowd.dev!
 Here are a few options:

-- Star this repo
+- Star this repository.
-- Create issues every time you feel something is missing or goes wrong
+- Create issues every time you feel something is missing or goes wrong.
-- Upvote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within roadmap
+- Upvote issues with a 👍 reaction to indicate the demand for a specific issue to prioritize it on roadmap.

 If you would like to contribute to the development of the project, please refer to our [Contributing guide](https://github.com/CrowdDotDev/crowd.dev/blob/main/CONTRIBUTING.md).